asaba96/system_stats/README.md

 ### How do I get set up? ###

-Tested with ROS Melodic 18.04
+Tested with ROS2 Galactic 20.04

 Only dendency is psutil which can be installed with `pip install psutil`

-To launch, run `roslaunch system_stats system_monitor.launch`
+To launch, run `ros2 launch system_stats system_monitor.launch.py`

 Launch file provides the following parmaters:

-*  pub_nodes: default true, whether or not to publish per node stats
-*  pub_dead_nodes: default true, whether or not to publish a separate topic for dead nodes
 *  separate_stats: default true, whether or not to publish system stats on separate topics or just one diagnostics topic

 ### Contribution guidelines ###